computost/website-archive/README.md

 ## Setup

+This section is only required for the initial deployment of this website and is currently maintained for historical documentation.
+A few steps need to be manually carried out in order to fully provision this static website.

+### Azure

 This project includes the files necessary to create preliminary resources before deploying the static web app and other auxiliary resources.

 1. Manually run a Bicep deployment using [.github/bicep/setup.bicep](./.github/bicep/setup.bicep).
 Open the deployment overview page in a browser.